abhiyana/beaconcha-in-indexer/README.md

 ## Future Enhancements

-The Beacon Chain Indexer project provides a solid foundation for calculating the participation rate of the entire network based on the last five epochs.
-However, there are several potential areas for future enhancement and additional functionality.Individual Validator Participation Rate: Extend the indexer to calculate and track the participation rate of individual validators within the network.
+The Beacon Chain Indexer project provides functionality for calculating the participation rate of the entire network based on the last five epochs.
+However, there are several potential areas for future enhancement and additional functionality, It can be extend to calculate the Individual Validator Participation Rate.

 ## Contributing

-Contributions to the Beacon Chain Indexer project are welcome!
+Contributions to the Beacon Chain Indexer are welcome!
 If you find any issues or have suggestions for improvements.